jinhong380/BIOSTAT625/README.md

       Description: with no missing value.

-      Special Reminder: The 'Transaction', 'Total Floors','location','State', 'Current Floor','Carpet Area' variables can be deleted when conducting the modeling process as they are either transformed to categorical variable or already conducted one-hot encoding and turned to other variables.
+      Special Reminder: The 'Transaction', 'Total Floors','location','State', 'Current Floor', 'Carpet Area' variables can be deleted when conducting the modeling process as they are either transformed to categorical variable or already conducted one-hot encoding and turned to other variables.

 ## Proposal: (100%)